Just like for humans, anxiety can be a crippling condition for pets.

 If your dog deals with anxiety, I strongly recommend giving CBD a try.

-I currently recommend 2 types of CBD products: Canna-Pet and King Kalm CBD by King Kanine.
+I currently recommend 2 types of CBD products: HolistaPet and King Kanine.

-I had great results with CBD when treating Rosie, and both products have a ton of positive reviews from other users specifically using CBD on dogs with anxiety.
+I had great results with CBD when treating Rosie, and both of these brands have a ton of positive reviews from other users specifically using CBD on dogs with anxiety.